Cohen agrees with Singer on two points:

 We can prevent deaths by giving famine aid until we are in, or near, poverty ourselves.

 Singer thinks these points, taken together, lead to the conclusion that it is our duty to give famine aid until we are in or near poverty ourselves.
 This is where Cohen disagrees.
 He maintains that it is possible to fail to prevent deaths without letting anyone die.
 That means it is possible to fail to give to famine aid, knowing that giving would save lives, without violating the duty not to let people die.

 That sounds paradoxical.
-Isn’t failing to do what you could to save someone’s life the same thing as letting that person die?
-Cohen claims that this is not so in a special kind of case: those who have done their fair share to prevent deaths are not responsible for any deaths that come about because others have not done their share.
+Failing to do what you could to save someone’s life sounds like the same thing as letting that person die.
+Cohen claims that this is not so in a special kind of case.
+He thinks that those who have done their fair share to prevent deaths are not responsible for any deaths that come about because others have not done their share.
 The slackers are the ones who let the people die; the people who did their parts did not let anyone die despite the fact that they could have prevented the deaths.

 Here’s another way to look at it.
 Singer’s principle asserts two things: